Customise Consent Preferences

 With Refrigerant Finders, you can be sure that you are getting the best price per pound for your R12 refrigerant and that your transaction will be easy, convenient, and legal.

-- Step Three: Choose how you want to get paid – PayPal, Zelle, Bill.com, electronic check, or good old-fashioned cash.
+Step 3: Choose how you want to get paid – PayPal, electronic check through Bill.com, or good old-fashioned cash.